Vasthuhara: Production

 The film is based on the short story of the same name, written by C. V. Sreeraman.
-The film was shot in Calcutta in 1990.
-Vasthuhara was the first Malayalam film shot with sync sound.
+It was shot in Calcutta in 1990.

 Release

-Vasthuhara was released on 3 June 1991.
-It received widespread critical acclaim.
+Vasthuhara was released on 3 June 1991 to widespread critical acclaim.
 Despite being an art film, Vasthuhara was a commercial success at the box office.
 The film is regarded as a classic in Malayalam cinema.
 Khalid Mohamed wrote in The Times of India, "Vasthuhara (The Dispossessed) is a moving, thought-out masterwork, clear and crystalline."
 Film critic Kozhikodan included the film on his list of the 10 best Malayalam movies of all time.